-If you’d like to get help but are unsure where to start, the NIMH provides resources for helping you find treatment.
+If you’d like to get help but are unsure where to start, the

-One important aspect of living with this condition is learning to build routines and sticking with them, no matter what.
+A critical aspect of living with this condition is learning to build routines and sticking with them, no matter what.
 If you stop following your routine, you may be more likely to have a manic or depressive episode.

 If you stop taking the mood stabilizer that helps regulate your moods, it could also lead to a manic or depressive episode.

-You might also find it helpful to try some self-help strategies as one part of your comprehensive treatment plan.
+You might also find it helpful to try some self-help strategies as part of your comprehensive treatment plan.